NorthStarUAS/aura-hardware-legacy/README.md

 - High performance, high reliability, production quality flight results.

-Features:
+## Features

 - Beaglebone/Linux based flight control system (big processor).
 - Teensy/arduino based sensor interface (little processor.)
 - SBUS RC Inputs (SBUS receiver required)
 - 8 PWM Outputs (PWM servos required)
 - MPU-9250 IMU, BMP[12]80 pressure sensor.
 - 5v 2A power regulator on board.
 - Attopilot (volt/amp) sensor interface for main battery.
 - Avionics/main voltage sensing on board.
-  - Beaglebone console UART exposed.
+- Pocketbeagle console UART exposed.
 - Supports industry standard (mRo) external devices: ublox 8 gps, 900mhz radio modem, i2c based airspeed sensor.

-Power:
+- Mature firmware, autopilot flight code, and ground station interface.

+## Power

+- Input power can be anything that ranges from 6.5-36 volts.
-- Provides clean stable 5v power for all the avionics (beaglebone, teensy, gps, telemetry, RC receiver, etc.)
+- The board includes a 5V 2A regulator to provide clean stable power for all the avionics (pocketbeagle, teensy, gps, telemetry, RC receiver, etc.)
-- Servos are powered from some external source arranged by the integrator (for example from the ESC/throttle connector.)
+- Servos are powered from some external source arranged by the integrator (for example from the ESC via the throttle channel.)

-Communication:
+## Communication

 - Supports a variety of 5v (3.3v TTL) radio modems such as Freescale, mRo, and Digi Xtend.
+- Exposes the mini-usb port on both the Teensy and the Pocketbeagle for updating firmware or debugging.
 - Exposes the beaglebone UART0 (console) for additional communication and/or debugging the beaglebone.

-Cost:
+## Cost

-- This board is not available for sale as an assembled unit.
+This board is not available for sale as an assembled unit.
 However, you are welcome to download the design, have it made, and populate the board yourself with only minimal soldering skills.
-In quantities of 3, I estimate it will cost about $100/ea to fabricate and assemble a full board.
-(This doesn't include the external parts such as gps, radio modem, attopilot volt/amp sensor, RC system, etc.)
+In quantities of 3, I estimate it will cost about $100/ea to assemble a full board.

+The external components such as gps, radio modem, receiver, attopilot volt/current sensor, etc. need to be purchased separately.
+These are things that are required for any autopilot system.